frconor-ebook/meditations/_posts/2025-02-26-the-prodigal-son.md

-There\'s an educationist in the States called James Stenson who says that parents have to try and live like great human beings so their children see what it means to be a great human being, so that they can grow up to be a great person, a great father, a mother, to build a great family.
+There\'s an educationist in the States called James Stenson who says that parents have to try and live like great human beings so their children see what it means to be a great human being, so that they can grow up to be a great person, a great father, a great mother, to build a great family.

 You get the impression that the father in this family was trying to be that great human being.

-The son took his journey into a far country.
+The son took his journey "into a far country."
 He got away as far as possible from the strictness and the rules and regulations and the lifestyle of the home, and he let it all hang free.